 Here’s an easy recipe to dress up that humble rutabaga.
 Herb roasted rutabagas are a savory side dish that will beat that potato craving!
-They’re super low-carb and low-FODMAP, too!
+They’re A super low-carb and low-FODMAP potato alternative.

 I’ve been known to sneak some potatoes into my keto diet every now and then.
 I practice a targeted keto diet, so I work these in after a hard workout.
 Really, tater tots are my favorite comfort food – now my secret’s out!
 But recently, I’ve come across the absolute BEST tater alternative, which in my opinion, is the humble rutabaga.